 But if we don’t milk cows, they feel pain: Only if their natural systems have been abused and mutated, their nursing children taken away but simulated by human intervention to keep the cow producing milk in an unnatural way, will a cow experience some unworldly discomfort from an overstuffed utter.
 Just look at the way lactation and weaning happens for every other milk-producing mammal.

-But if I buy only organic: The mass-production of milk, be it organic or not, still uses the same system.
+But if I buy only organic: The mass production of milk, be it organic or not, still uses the same system.
 And, in fact, organic production simply means the cows are not given the antibiotics to keep them somewhat healthier in these conditions.
-In short, organic milk products are more for the consumer’s state of mind — marketing — than really looking out for the animals, which still undergo the factory-farmed experience.
+In short, organic milk products are more for the consumer’s state of mind — marketing — than really looking out for the animals, who still undergo the factory-farmed experience.

-But if I buy only from small, independent farms: Agreed this seems and is a less abusive proposition, thus is a commendable effort on both the producers’ and consumers’ part.
-Nevertheless, to some degree, some amount of these things will have to happen in order for a cow to give enough milk to make commercial products, even on a small scale level such as the local farmer’s market.
+But if I buy only from small, independent farms: This seems and is a less abusive proposition.
+Nevertheless, to some degree, some amount of these things will have to happen for a cow to give enough milk to make commercial products, even on a small scale level such as the local farmer’s market.
 Cows, though now genetically engineered to produce more milk, are not biologically supposed to give people milk this way.

 What Can We Do?

 The problem is that, while these statements sound damning, bitter towards the cheese eater and the dairy farmer, even the small ones, facts are not a judgment, they are not condemnation but they are not fictional either.
 Sometimes, truths are not easy to process, and sometimes they may just beg that we give up some of our favorite things, or at least acknowledge what it takes to acquire them.